17 ASIAN-OWNED BUSINESSES TO SUPPORT

 The character says that his first instinct was to offer his brother money, a source of great shame and regret.

 Does no one feel like this is at all similar?

 But I don’t know what else to do, and certainly supporting Asian-owned businesses is not a bad thing.
 I just wish these headlines were part of a holiday gift guide instead of after a violent crisis.
-Perhaps it is reflective of the fact that no one else really knows what to do either, that the power of an everyday individual in this country is vanishingly small.
-I find myself more and more detached from things literally and figuratively distant from me.
-All I can control is my own life and how I affect the people immediately around me.
-I care less and less about politics and national events.
-I feel less and less that change is really possible.
-And yet I am not detached enough to continue being sunnily productive after events like these.
-I often wish I could be.
+Perhaps it is reflective of the fact that no one else really knows what to do either, that the power of an everyday individual in this country feels vanishingly small.
+Sometimes I find myself just detaching from things literally and figuratively distant from me.
+Sometimes, all I can control is my own life and how I affect the people immediately around me.
+Sometimes, I care less about politics and national events, feel less that change is really possible.
+Yet, I am never detached enough to continue being sunnily productive after events like these.
+Sometimes I wish I could be.